 Lessons will take place even on staff development days or school holidays, please check your invoice and the NSW Government Website for term dates.
 National Music Academy accepts no liability or loss if you fail to attend your lesson due to your child’s school having different term dates to those listed here.

-All payments for Term 3 2020 must be paid online in full prior to the first lesson of term.
+All payments must be paid online in full prior to the first lesson of term.
 This can be done via Stripe using the pay online link on your invoice (2% surcharge applies) or via direct deposit.

 Alternatively, you may pay for your lessons as four fortnightly payments, A link to set this up via Ezidebit is included on your invoice email.

 Invoices are due on the first day of term (for mid-term enrolments, they are due on the day of your first lesson).

 Any accounts not paid in full or set up Ezidebit 14 days after the due date will have lessons placed on hold until payment is received.

 A late payment fee of $30 will be charged 21 days after the invoice due date.
 This fee will not be waived if you pay your account after it is applied.